retrotheft/retrotheft/README.md

 The TL;DR:

-- **Together** helps you manage your work and reduces cognitive workload and feelings of being overwhelmed.
-I can attest that it works incredibly well.
+- **Together** reduces cognitive workload and feelings of being overwhelmed.
-- **Selectoplasm** is a radical new UI workflow that's highly preferable to asking an AI to do simple UI changes.
+- **Selectoplasm** is a radical new approach to UI iteration.
 It uses **Casca** under the hood.
-- **Improv** maintains code quality by tracking semantic intent through reified outcomes called Claims, and monitors changes via hashed fingerprints.
+- **Improv** maintains code quality by identifying hidden assumptions and tracking semantic intent.
-- **Riley** is a roleplay engine that matured into a novel deterministic workflow architecture, with a traceable lineage to ECS and Blackboard, among others.
+- **Riley** was a roleplay engine that matured into a novel deterministic workflow architecture.

 ## Projects